Last updated 3 July 2025

 A plaintiff must establish that the defendant’s breach of duty has caused the injury for which they are claiming damages.
 If a plaintiff suffers no injury or damage as a result of the defendant’s conduct, no liability arises, irrespective of the negligence of the defendant.

-Damage will not be too remote provided there was a real risk that damage of the same kind might occur to the plaintiff or a person in the same class as the plaintiff, and the risk would not have been brushed aside as farfetched by a reasonable person in the defendant’s position.
+Damage will not be too remote provided there was a real risk that damage of the same kind might occur to the plaintiff or a person in the same class as the plaintiff, and the risk would not have been considered farfetched by a reasonable person in the defendant’s position.

 In some circumstances where the plaintiff may have a particular vulnerability or preexisting susceptibility, a defendant will still be liable for the damage caused even though the damage was far more severe than would otherwise be the case but for the susceptibility.

-For example, a person with eyesight only in one eye who suffers an injury to that eye is entitled to compensation for the fact that the defendant’s negligence has blinded them, despite the fact that the damage would have been less severe had the plaintiff had eyesight in both eyes to begin with.
+For example, a person with eyesight only in one eye who suffers an injury to that eye is entitled to compensation for the fact that the defendant’s negligence has blinded them, despite the fact that the damage would have been less severe had the plaintiff had eyesight in both eyes.

 Assessing damages